dev-prakhar/prakhar.github.io/_posts/2020-12-27-things-you-should-consider-before-joining-your-next-company.md

 **A place where the organisation is not afraid to completely trust it's employees**

 There could be different ways in which an organisation can show trust in it's employees:
 * *Less Micromanagement*: Micromanagement is something that exists in best of the places.
-Micromanagement is a result of `Hierarichal Expectations`.
+Micromanagement is a result of `Hierarical Expectations`.

 > John Doe has commited a feature release to his manager Jane Doe without consulting his sub ordinate John Jane.
 > The commited deadline looks unrealistic but John Doe still tries to push the team to release within the promised deadline.